josemvas/jobrun/README.rst

 JobToQueue: Submit any job to any queue
 #######################################

 JobToQueue is a python package to readily submit jobs to Linux clusters.
-It currently supports the following schedulers and simulation packages:
+It currently supports the following job schedulers and simulation packages:

 +------------------+------------------+
 | Schedulers       | Packages         |